All Episodes

 And you never hear him complaining about this kind of stuff six years, seven years ago.

-Like before that, he was totally chill.
+Like, before that, he was totally chill.

-Um that is not true.
+That is not true.

-Is a piece of shit.
+He is a piece of shit.

-They have they have barbecue pits.
+They have barbecue pits.

 jordan holmes